-In July 18, 2016, NDB successfully issued the first onshore bond in China in an aggregate amount of RMB 3 billion and a tenor of 5 years.
+In July 2016, NDB successfully issued the first onshore bond in China in an aggregate amount of RMB 3 billion and a tenor of 5 years.
 It was the first time that a multilateral development bank issued a green financial bond in the Interbank Market and it was also the first time for the NDB to tap the capital markets.

-On January 9, 2019, NDB has successfully registered a RMB 10 billion bond programme.
+In January 2019, NDB has successfully registered a RMB 10 billion bond programme.
 NDB has been granted approval to raise RMB 10 billion in the Interbank Market within 2 years of the programme registration date.
-On February 22, 2019, NDB successfully placed its debut RMB 3 billion bond in the Interbank Market under the programme.
-On April 1, 2020, NDB successfully issued the 3-year RMB Coronavirus Combating Bond in an aggregate amount of RMB 5 billion under the programme in the Interbank Market.
-On July 6, 2020, NDB successfully placed a RMB 2 billion bond in the Interbank Market, with a maturity of 5 years and a coupon rate of 3%.
+In February 2019, NDB successfully placed its debut RMB 3 billion bond in the Interbank Market under the programme.
+In April 2020, NDB successfully issued the 3-year RMB Coronavirus Combating Bond in an aggregate amount of RMB 5 billion under the programme in the Interbank Market.
+In July 2020, NDB successfully placed a RMB 2 billion bond in the Interbank Market, with a maturity of 5 years and a coupon rate of 3%.

-On October 28, 2020, NDB has successfully registered its second RMB Bond Programme in the Interbank Market and received the Letter of Registration (Zhong Shi Xie Zhu, 2020 No. RB5) from NAFMII.
+In October 2020, NDB has successfully registered its second RMB Bond Programme in the Interbank Market and received the Letter of Registration (Zhong Shi Xie Zhu, 2020 No. RB5) from NAFMII.
 NDB has been granted approval to raise up to RMB 20 billion in the Interbank Market within two years of the programme registration date.
-From March 23 to March 24, 2021, NDB successfully priced a new 3-year fixed rate RMB 5 billion Bond in the Interbank Market under the programme.
-On September 16, 2021, NDB successfully issued a RMB 2 billion Bond in the Interbank Market under the programme, with maturity of 5 years and the final coupon rate of 3.02%.
-On January 27, 2022, NDB successfully issued a RMB 3 billion RMB-denominated Bond in the Interbank Market under the programme, with maturity of 3 years.
-On May 18, 2022, NDB successfully priced a RMB 7 billion Bond in the Interbank Market, with maturity of 3 years.
-On October 25, 2022, NDB successfully priced a 3-year RMB 3 billion Bond in the Interbank Market, completing NDB's second RMB 20 billion bond programme.
+In March 2021, NDB successfully priced a new 3-year fixed rate RMB 5 billion Bond in the Interbank Market under the programme.
+In September 2021, NDB successfully issued a RMB 2 billion Bond in the Interbank Market under the programme, with maturity of 5 years and the final coupon rate of 3.02%.
+In January 2022, NDB successfully issued a RMB 3 billion RMB-denominated Bond in the Interbank Market under the programme, with maturity of 3 years.
+In May 2022, NDB successfully priced a RMB 7 billion Bond in the Interbank Market, with maturity of 3 years.
+In October 2022, NDB successfully priced a 3-year RMB 3 billion Bond in the Interbank Market, completing NDB's second RMB 20 billion bond programme.